 Up to 40 hours of available sick leave may be utilized for adoption leave by both parents, immediately following placement for adoption in the home, and in accordance with the Paid Absences, University Operations Manual policy.
 Please speak with your HR representative for more details.

 The Family Medical Leave Act is a federal law that provides eligible employees up to 12 weeks of qualifying health and/or military leave each calendar year.
 Qualifying FMLA leave is used in conjunction with your accruals to provide pay during approved absence.
 FMLA is available both for medical recovery from birth, as well as additional time to bond with a child following birth or entry into the home.
-Additional information is available in the Paid Absences, University Operations Manual policy, or the Parental Leave section of the FMLA Toolbox.
+Additional information is available in the Paid Absences, University Operations Manual policy.

 - You have a right to absence for pre-natal needs, activities associated with foster placement if FMLA qualifying, activities associated with adoption and for the birth of your child.